 10.4 Sectional Heads and Disciplines

-The rector may empower the Academic Department or other similar unit of NPB, to recommend the discipline of students other than by way of rustication or expulsion from NPB for any misconduct occurring in the section concerned.
+The rector may empower the Academic Department or other similar unit of NPUI, to recommend the discipline of students other than by way of rustication or expulsion from NPUI for any misconduct occurring in the section concerned.

 10.5 Conditions for Depriving Students of Benefits

 Deprive a student or a group of students of any award, whatsoever on the recommendation of the academic board.